DM Automation19 min read

 Twitter's terms of service prohibit "spamming" and "platform manipulation," but they don't ban all automation.
 The platform actually expects businesses to use tools for managing communications at scale.
 The line between acceptable Twitter DM automation and spam comes down to:

-Think of it this way: Twitter's algorithms are designed to detect and punish behavior that hurts user experience.
-If your automated DMs feel like spam to recipients, Twitter will treat them like spam.
+Think of it this way: Twitter's systems are designed to detect and punish behavior that hurts user experience.
+If your automated DMs feel like spam to recipients, X will treat them like spam.
 If they feel like genuine, valuable outreach even at scale, you'll be fine.

 The companies successfully running Twitter DM automation aren't using secret hacks.
-They're following a systematic approach that prioritizes quality over quantity.
+They're following a systematic approach that prioritizes quality over quantity, and they run it through infrastructure that does not announce itself as a bot.

 What Gets You Banned